jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 1. Open up SoapUI

-2. Create new project and add the wsdl by pointing it to http://localhost:8080/shoppingApplication/AddNewProductsService?wsdl.
+2. Create new project and add the wsdl by pointing it to http://localhost:8080/shoppingApplication/services/shoppingApplication/AddNewProductsService?wsdl.
+Note that this is what sends the request through the Camel route.
+If you use the direct URL for the web service (http://localhost:8080/shoppingApplication/AddNewProductsService) then this will NOT go through Camel and will hit AddNewProductsImpl directly instead.

 3. Create a sample request